rtoal/plang-glossary/README.md

 ### Mutable
 Able to be modified.
 Mutable variables can be reassigned; mutable objects can have new values bound to their properties.

+### Null
+A value representing the absence of information.

+### Null Reference
+A reference without a referent.

 ### Nullish
 A value representing the absence of a value (e.g., `null`) or the lack of information about a value (e.g., `undefined`)